True Crime Reporter® Podcast

 Issacson’s 32-year case represents the tip of the iceberg of a silent mass disaster–a quarter million cold cases languishing across the United States.

-But as we say in Texas, there is a new sheriff in town in the form of a DNA lab built to solve cold cases.
+But as we say in Texas, there is a new sheriff in town: a DNA lab built to solve cold cases.

 Investigative Reporter Robert Riggs takes listeners of the True Crime Reporter® podcast inside Othram’s facility near Houston to find out how its trailblazing technology solves cases once thought to be unsolvable.